angeltriass/frontend-assessment/readme.md

 npm run dev

-- check for the local and open it to your browser
+- check for the local and open it in your browser

 ex.
 Local:   http://localhost:5173/